sarahheayoon/Renewable-Energy-State-GDP-Political-Affiliation/README.md

 # Predicting State GDP and Political Affiliation With Multivariate Statistical Linear Model

 ## Abstract
 This report explores how one sector of the U.S. economy can impact broader economic and societal outcomes.
-With an increasing focus on the energy production and consumption, as well as heightened support for a global transition to renewable energy sources, we focus on how the U.S, energy sector affects a state's total GDP and a state's political affiliations.
+With an increasing focus on the energy production and consumption, as well as heightened support for a global transition to renewable energy sources, we focus on how the U.S, energy sector affects a state's total GDP and political affiliations.
 We concluded that renewable energy consumption/production has a moderate level of predictive impact on broader economic and political shifts.

 <img width="899" alt="Screen Shot 2022-08-22 at 4 15 04 PM" src="https://user-images.githubusercontent.com/89557209/186035166-4a55f5f8-5429-46e0-ba45-2a85fb7b5b03.png">